anthonyjlee/nova/README.md

 A modular system for building intelligent agents with memory, reasoning, and learning capabilities.

-> **Recent Changes (2024-12-18)**
+> **Recent Changes (2023-12-22)**
-> - Enhanced error handling in LLM interface
+> - Fixed syntax error in BaseAgent content extraction
-> - Improved database connection handling
+> - Improved content string handling in base agent
-> - Fixed test assertions for concept validation
+> - Enhanced type checking for content dictionary
-> - Made JSONSerializable a runtime_checkable protocol
+> - Improved error handling for content extraction
-> - Added proper relationship type handling in Neo4j store
+> - Enhanced type safety in agent base class
 >
 > **Known Issues**
 > - Database connectivity issues may occur with Neo4j and Qdrant